Vocabulary for IELTS

 The International English Language Testing Service or the IELTS is a standardized testing of your skills in English Language.
-The IELTS provides a uniform measure of your skills level and efficiency in English Language.
-Vocabulary is the dominant element in the IELTS exam as Reading, Writing, Speaking and Listening skills in English Language are the skills tested in the exam.
-Hence, IELTS vocabulary has an integral position in the IELTS exam.
+The test provides a uniform measure of your skills level and efficiency in English Language.
+Vocabulary is the dominant element in the exam as Reading, Writing, Speaking and Listening skills in English Language are the skills tested in the exam.
+Hence, IELTS vocabulary has an integral position in the exam.

 IELTS Vocabulary: Importance: